 The Keeper of The Jewels Short

-Majette has dedicated his life and life's saving to return original Black History artifacts to Black ownership.
-With each artifact he recovers, Eric peels back layer after layer of history and reveals the stories of African Americans that have been hidden for too long.
-But as he draws closer to his ultimate goal, he realizes that the true value of his work is in jeopardy of being erased but politicians that are taking extreme measures to ban and restrict its contents from the public.
+But as he draws closer to his ultimate goal, he realizes that the true value of his work is in jeopardy of being erased by politicians that are taking extreme measures to ban and restrict content from the public.
 Majette knows this history is the only way to inspire a new generation of Black Americans to stand tall and proud in the face of adversity.

-He is joined on this visual journey by the legendary Black Panther, Kathleen Cleaver, and Dr. Julius Garvey, the only living son of the world’s greatest Black leader, Marcus Mosiah Garvey.
-All while receiving his rites of passage from the legendary activist and comedian, Dick Gregory.
+He is joined on this journey by the legendary Black Panther, Kathleen Cleaver, Dr. Julius Garvey, the only living son of the world’s greatest Black leader, Marcus Mosiah Garvey and receives his rites of passage from the legendary activist and comedian, Dick Gregory.

-Impressed by his commitment to the culture and his extraordinary sacrifices to preserve the history Gregory dubs Eric as a griot for the ages – a beacon of hope and inspiration for a new era of social justice and equality, and bestows on him the title of “The Keeper of The Jewels.”
+Impressed by his commitment to the culture and his extraordinary sacrifices to preserve the history Gregory dubs Eric as a griot – a beacon of hope and inspiration for a new era of social justice and equality, and bestows on him the name “The Keeper of The Jewels.”

 -